-The Library/Lively Arts free noon-time meet-the-artist series continues this Thursday, February 22, 2018, with the presentation of ETHEL, the acclaimed string quartet from New York City, and Robert Mirabal, a three-time Grammy Award-winning Native American
+The Library/Lively Arts free noon-time meet-the-artist series continues this Thursday, February 22, 2018, with the presentation of ETHEL, the acclaimed string quartet from New York City, and Robert Mirabal, a three-time Grammy Award-winning Native

-musician.
+American musician.
 The event takes place in Cogswell Hall’s Orendorff Music Library (Rm.
 101) from 12:00 to 1:00 p.m. and is a wonderful opportunity to meet the musicians, ask them questions, and hear a mini-preview of their evening concert.

-the land, his family, his ancestors, and his tribe.
+purpose of honoring the land, his family, his ancestors, and his tribe.

 At the heart of ETHEL, the acclaimed New York City-based contemporary music quartet, is a collaborative ethos—a quest for a common creative expression that is forged in the celebration of community.
 Nearly 20 years into its existence, the group conceives,

 commissions, produces, and performs rich multimedia concert works and has released several acclaimed albums.